Frequently Asked Questions

 Where can I find a collection bin to drop-off my glass?

-Type in your zipcode here: https://rippleglass.com/where-to-recycle and the nearest bins will pop up!
 All Ripple Glass recycling drop-off bins are open to the public and free to use.
-Look for the purple bin!
+Just look for the purple bin!
+Choose your region and enter your zip code to search for nearby bin locations:

 What types of glass can I recycle?

 Ripple Glass accepts all colors of food and beverage glass.
 Labels can stay on.
 If you can see through it, we can likely recycle it!
-For a complete list of what can and can’t be recycled, please click here.
-To download a printable flyer showing even more detailed information (with pictures!), get the PDF.
+For a complete list of what can and can’t be recycled by region, please check out the links below:

 Can I put windows, shower doors, or glass tabletops in the purple bin?